RRoggia/git-workflow/README.md

 * If a node is down, the others nodes will keep working.
 * Damages to the one node, can be backed up by others nodes.
 Might still result to data loss, but in a minor scale.

+The image below depicts a distributed version control system.
 ![Distributed version control system](https://git-scm.com/book/en/v2/images/distributed.png)

 #### Example: Git